cs-uob/COMSM0085/exercises/part1/src/git/git1.md

 # Git, part 1

-For this exercise, I am assuming that you are working on alpine linux and have nano, git and gcc with musl-dev installed as in the last exercise.
+For this exercise, we are assuming that you are working on alpine linux and have nano, git and gcc with musl-dev installed as in the last exercise.

 ## Configuring your identity